powerdove/slskd-gotify-notify/README.md

 ### 2. Configure slskd Event Bus

-Add the script to your slskd configuration file (typically `slskd.yml`):
+Add the script to the integration section of your slskd configuration file (typically `slskd.yml`):

 ```yaml
 integration: